Uğur Ersoy

-Uğur Ersoy (born in 1932) is a Turkish civil engineer and academic.
+Uğur Ersoy (1932 – 18 September 2026) was a Turkish civil engineer and academic.

 Life

 He was born in Mersin.
 His father Yakup Ersoy was the local chairman of the Republican People's Party (CHP).
-After graduating from Tarsus American College, he earned his Bachelor of Science degree at the Robert College Department of Civil Engineering in 1955 with a high honour.
+Teke, Cevdet (2023).
+"Içel Party Organization According To Adnan Menderes (Ertekin)'s İnspection Report" After graduating from Tarsus American College, he earned his Bachelor of Science degree at the Robert College Department of Civil Engineering in 1955 with a high honour.
 He played soccer and volleyball in the Istanbul league in the same years.
 Then he travelled to the United States for further studies.
 He began his post-graduate education at the University of Texas at Austin.
 Ersoy also supervised and mentored by Phil M. Ferguson, a leading pioneer in developing the basic theory of design procedures for reinforced concrete structures, received his master's degree at this university in June 1956.
 After graduation, he worked as a project engineer at Raymond C. Reese and Associates in Toledo, Ohio for 2 years with Prof. Ferguson's recommendation.
 Ersoy worked on special buildings and problematic constructions in Reese's bureau.
 He worked as a researcher with the rank of third lieutenant at the Research and Development Office (ARGE) of Presidency of General Staff.